So why learn Python?

 Python is great for quick prototyping, hence is used extensively by startups to build their first minimum viable product (MVP).
-As a highly scalable language, Python is also used in large companies.
-In a recent blog post, Netflix discussed its uses of Python in everything from their Content Delivery Network (CDN) to their monitoring systems.
+As a highly scalable language, Python is also used in the world’s largest and most sophisticated companies.
+Netflix discussed its uses of Python in everything from their Content Delivery Network (CDN) to their monitoring systems.

 Google also loves Python programming for its solutions.
 Peter Norvig, director of research at Google, said that,

-So how can you maximize the number of industries that would be open to hiring you?
+So how can you maximize the number of companies that would be open to hiring you?
 Choose a language that is used across the board.
-Whether you want to work for Google building their next worldwide application or for Pixar to help produce their next feature film, Python opens the doors to any industry.
+Whether you want to work for Google building their next worldwide application, or for the next start-up unicorn, Python opens the doors to companies of all shapes and sizes.